tapjs/tapjs/README.md

-   That being said, if the you returns a Promise, or use a DSL that throws a decorated error, then the test framework should Just Work in a way that is reasonable.
+   That being said, if the you returns a Promise, or use a DSL that throws a decorated error, then the test framework should Just Work in a way that helps a human being understand the situation.

 7. **Tests should output enough data to diagnose a failure, and no more or less.**